All coverageHomeowners insurance

 Materials matter.
 Houses that are constructed of brick are more durable in wind and fire.
 Wood shake shingles and siding are more likely to incur damage.
 Your BMW will be more expensive to replace and repair than your son’s Chevy Cruze.

 You’ve heard about the importance of location when it comes to real estate value, but location also matters with insurance.
-Different areas have varying propensity for loss, which impacts premiums.
+Certain areas have a higher propensity for loss than others, which impacts premium.
 For instance, if you live in a high-crime area, your house and vehicles have a greater chance of being vandalized.
 Distance to a fire hydrant or fire station influences premium, as well.
-Many areas of the country have a higher chance of weather-related losses, like wind and hail.
+Many areas of the country have a higher chance of weather- related losses, such as wind and hail.
 Where you live can affect your insurance premium.

 Risk mitigation factors

 You can reduce your potential for a loss and often lower your premium, for example, by updating your electrical, plumbing or roof.
-The newer your home’s systems are, the less chance of loss, so carriers often reward you with a discount.
-There are many devices available to help protect your home, such as fire and burglar alarms, water and seismic gas shut-off devices, gas leak detection systems and temperature monitoring systems.
+The newer your home’s systems are, the less chance of loss, so carriers may reward you with a lower premium or discount.
+There are many devices available to help protect your home, such as fire and burglar alarms, water and seismic gas shut-off devices, gas leak detection systems, full house backup power generators and temperature monitoring systems.
 Safe driving can greatly impact your auto insurance premium.
 Many of these risk mitigation factors correlate with discounts on your insurance premium.

 Financial responsibility (insurance scores)

 Not all states allow financial responsibility or insurance scores to be considered as a factor in determining premium.
-However, it is statistically supported that those with a poor insurance score are more likely to file a claim.
-The insurance score is often credit based.
+However, it is statistically supported that those with an unfavorable insurance score are more likely to file a claim.
+The insurance score is often credit-based.
 It is a combination of many factors within your credit report, including:

 - Financial accounts — number and type, such as installment, revolving, etc.